 Mastering synonyms of thus is a small change that creates a big impact.

-Instead of repeating one word, you can use alternatives like therefore, so, consequently, and hence to make your writing smooth and engaging.
+IInstead of repeating the same word, you can use other words for thus such as therefore, so, consequently, and hence to make your writing smooth and engaging.

 Start practicing these words in emails, essays, blog posts, and even social media captions.